Stimulus-Response Compatibility effects can sometimes reverse

 Spatial compatibility is an important concept in research regarding attention, perception, and action planning.
-Typically, people respond faster when a stimulus and response are compatible with one another, for example when they are both on the same side of the body (see the lesson about stimulus-response compatibility).
+Typically, people respond faster when a stimulus and response are compatible with one another, for example when they are both on the same side of the body.

 Sometimes, the spatial compatibility effect is "reversed".
 In that situation, people respond more quickly in the stimulus incompatible situation than in the stimulus compatible situation.
 There are only a few demonstrations of this.
 For example, one can argue that the Inhibition Of Return (IOR) effect is an example of reversed stimulus-response compatibility (see the lesson about IOR).
 The example this lesson is about is the ABBA effect, first described by Stoet & Hommel in 1999 (see reading material at the bottom of this lesson).

-In short, in the ABBA effect, you carry out two different simple responses to two different stimuli.
+In short, in the ABBA paradigm, you carry out two different responses to two different stimuli.
 The first stimulus (called Stimulus A) is viewed, a response is planned but withheld until the end of the trial.
-Then a second stimulus (called Stimulus B) is shown and the participant must respond immediately (Response B).
-Then, the participant must finish the trial with the final response A, which should hopefully still linger in short term memory.
-The whole trial takes around 6 seconds.
+Then a second stimulus (called Stimulus B) is shown and you must respond immediately (Response B).
+Then, you must finish the trial with the final response A, which should (hopefully) still linger in short term memory.
+A whole trial takes around 6 seconds (which will be repeated many times in one experimental session).
 Below is a schematic picture of a trial in the ABBA paradigm.